Prayagraj: Infrastructure and civic administration

 The development of infrastructure in the city is overseen by the Prayagraj Development Authority (PDA), which comes under the Department of Housing and Urban Planning of Uttar Pradesh government.
 The divisional commissioner of Prayagraj acts as the ex-officio chairperson of PDA, whereas a vice chairperson, a government-appointed IAS officer, looks after the daily matters of the authority.
 The current chairperson of PDA is Bhanu Chandra Goswami.

 The Prayagraj Nagar Nigam, also called Prayagraj Municipal Corporation, oversees the city's civic infrastructure.
 The corporation originated in 1864 as the Municipal Board of Allahabad, when the Lucknow Municipal Act was passed by the Government of India.
 In 1867, the Civil Lines and the city were amalgamated for municipal purposes.
 The Municipal Board became Municipal Corporation in 1959.
 Allahabad Cantonment has a cantonment board.
 The city of Prayagraj is currently divided into 80 wards, with one member (or corporator) elected from each ward to form the municipal committee.
 The head of the corporation is the mayor, but, the executive and administration of the corporation are the responsibility of the municipal commissioner, who is an Uttar Pradesh government-appointed Provincial Civil Service officer of high seniority.
 The current mayor of Prayagraj is Abhilasha Gupta, whereas the current municipal commissioner is Avinash Singh.

 Prayagraj was declared to have metropolitan status in October 2006.
 The metropolitan area is referred to in the 2011 Indian census and other official documents as Allhabad Urban Agglomeration.
 It consists of Prayagraj Municipal Corporation, three census towns (the cantonment, Arail Uparhar, and Chak Babura Alimabad), and 17 Outer Growth (OG) areas listed in the table below.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Prayagraj Municipal Corporation reported total revenue receipts of ₹713 crore (US$86 million) and total expenditure of ₹700 crore (US$84 million) in 2022–23.
+Tax revenue accounted for about 30.4% of the total revenue, while the corporation received ₹470 crore in grants during the financial year.